 B. Innate antiviral mechanisms exerted by constitutive and latent immune mechanisms

 It has long been known that infections activate not only “classical” receptor-driven host reactions but also lead to stimulation of e.g. production of reactive oxygen species, autophagy, DNA damage responses, metabolic reprogramming, ER stress, and proteasome activation.
 Moreover, a panel of constitutively acting restriction mechanisms contribute to immediate control of virus infections.
 Recently, it has emerged that many of these mechanisms contribute to antiviral defense in a manner not associated with strong inflammatory activity, hence providing a “silent” layer of the immune system.
 We are interested in identification and characterization of constitutive and latent antiviral immune mechanisms, and to decipher their impact on host defense and prevention of disease.

 C. In vivo models of viral infections

 The immune response to infections can have both protective and deleterious effects.
 Therefore, the mechanisms that determine whether the immune response promotes or prevents disease are complex processes, which can best be approached experimentally in animal model systems.
-With focus on mouse models for herpes simplex virus infections, we are studying the role and mechanism of action of the innate immune system in the host response to infection.
-Key questions under investigation include: (i) Role and mechanism of specific PRRs and innate recognition systems in control of HSV at epithelial surfaces and in the central nervous system, (ii) Immune mechanisms responsible for prevention/restriction of neuroentry and spread during HSV infection, (iii) cellular effector mechanisms of antiviral activities and inflammation during infection.
+With focus on mouse models for herpes simplex virus infections and SARS-CoV2, we are studying the role and mechanism of action of the innate immune system in the host response to infection.
+Key questions under investigation include: (i) Role and mechanism of specific PRRs and innate recognition systems in control of viruses at epithelial surfaces and in the central nervous system, (ii) Immune mechanisms responsible for prevention/restriction of neuroentry and spread during HSV infection, (iii) cellular effector mechanisms of antiviral activities and inflammation during infection.